angular-wizard/angular-wizard/README.md

 # Contributors

-@sebazelonka helped me with all fo the styles of the Wizard.
+* @sebazelonka helped me with all fo the styles of the Wizard.
+* [@jacobscarter](https://github.com/jacobscarter) is helping with manteinance, PRS merging and adding new features

 # Live sample